jupyter-xeus/xeus-python/docs/jupyterlite/index.md

 # xeus-python in JupyterLite 🚀🪐

-The [xeus-python](https://github.com/jupyter-xeus/xeus-python) kernel compiled to WebAssembly and installable in JupyterLite!
+The xeus-python kernel is compiled to WebAssembly and installable in JupyterLite!

 Features: